 2. Opt for a Designated Display Case

 Curio cabinets are made to house fine collectibles, sculptures, and figurines.
 They come in a variety of sizes and finishes to fit in with your decor, and look more like furniture than a typical museum case.
 Many of them have built-in lighting that will highlight your best pieces, so you can skip the expensive display light fixtures and electrical work.
 The big glass panels give you unobstructed views while keeping out the dust and debris that could dull your object’s shimmer and require you to clean your Lladro figurines more often.
 Plus, many curio cabinets have built-in locks so you can protect your valuables and prevent unwanted handling.

 Lighting is everything when it comes to displaying artwork.
 Having too much or too little light can drown out the intricate details that make every piece unique.
 For translucent pieces, window displays and lighted pedestals make desirable options.
 Translucency is a key feature of the piece, and only the right lighting can bring out its best side.
 As a general rule, you’ll want to avoid lighting that’s directly overhead, spotlights, or backlights.
 These types of lights can create unwanted shadows and limit visibility.
 Diffused light sources are usually best at chasing away darkness without washing out all the details.

 4. Don’t Stop at the Living Room

 Most people place figurines and sculptures in the living room for maximum visibility, but don’t stop there!
 Kitchens, bathrooms, bedrooms, and even the dining room can help your artwork shine.
-It might just be the little pop of color and personality you need to break out of the ordinary and pull the entire room together.
+It might just be the little pop of color and personality of a Herend figurine is all you need to break out of the ordinary and pull the entire room together.